 There is a lot to consider before bringing home a dog, and large breeds present unique challenges, but the rewards of living with your big furry friend are unparalleled.

-many mixed-breed dogs that could be as sweet as a Newfoundland, but these breeds are a good place to start your search for the perfect big affectionate buddy.
+This is by no means an exhaustive list of affectionate large dog breeds, and there are also many mixed-breed dogs that could be as sweet as a Newfoundland, but these breeds are a good place to start your search for the perfect big affectionate buddy.

 Being able to romp and play and then cuddle up with a big furry companion is a joy that large dog owners know to be one of the best.
 What do you love most about living with your big dog?
 Let us know in the comments!